peterzsula/Project_2_1/ReadMe.md

 - **Tile**: This class defines and sketches the Tile object for each individual square, in order generate the entire playing board.
 - **MoveResult**, which defines helps to define each Move itself as an object and its **MoveType** helper enum.
 - **CapturedPiecesTracker**, helper class that handles the captured pieces counter for both black and white players and the labels assigned to it.
+- - PlayerTimer.java, TileDrawer.java, and PieceDrawer.java: Handle specific visual or gameplay elements of the UI.

 ## Running the program
 As commented previously, after loading the .zip file, the graphic library JavaFx needs to be added and imported from the Java files via Project Settings > Open Module Settings > Libraries > New Project Library.
 Done this, the program should be executed on the class **GUI.java**